 Well now, this one is tricky.
 I often photograph weddings solo- and if I might be so bold as to say, I do a great job at capturing the day and every bit of love that it brought with it.
 That being said, when I do work with a second photographer, I'm always brought to misty eyes or out loud laughter by many of their images.
 This is because they are photographing from a perspective that I am do not see, because I can only be in one place at a time.
 (I am magic, but not that magical) My second photographer is catching the little things like your grandfather lifting his hanky to his eye and the look on your best friend face when they see you pause at the top of the isle.
 Long story short, another photographer will capture even more beauty and love than I can when working solo.
 But it is Definitely not a necessity.

 How much do you require upfront?

 I require 50% at the time of booking.
-My reasoning for this requirement is so I have a strong incentive to hold your wedding day for you, as I schedule a limited number of wedding a month and my schedule fills fast.
-But I do understand wedding finance and If that's not possible, we can negotiate what that percentage at the time of booking, and know that as a former bride myself- I am super versatile and open minded when it comes to this subject.
+My reasoning for this requirement is so I have a strong incentive to hold your wedding day for you- as I schedule a limited number of wedding a month and my schedule fills fast.
+But I do understand wedding finance and If that's not possible, we can negotiate what that percentage should be at the time of booking, and know that as a former bride myself- I am super versatile and open minded when it comes to this subject.